About Hakuba, Japan

 - A$50 each (under 12 yrs)

-To register for the conference, click on: Hakuba18 Registration Form.
+To register for the conference, click on: Hakuba23 Registration Form when registrations open in March 2022.

 Please the read the conference registration form carefully for terms & conditions regarding cancellations.